The Adversary Cannot Determine Our Operations

 3. Data Minimization

 Only collect and retain data essential to operations.
 The less information stored, the fewer opportunities adversaries have to exploit it.
-As an example, a company might avoid logging user activity details unless absolutely necessary.
+Here's one way to look at it: a company might avoid logging user activity details unless absolutely necessary.

 4. Compartmentalization

 Separate sensitive projects into siloed teams or systems.
-Take this case: a tech startup might use different cloud accounts for R&D, HR, and financial data.
+To give you an idea, a tech startup might use different cloud accounts for R&D, HR, and financial data.
 This limits the fallout of a single breach.

 5. Behavioral Discipline